DESIGN PROCESS

 1. Schematic Design

 During the first phase of our work, we'll meet with you to learn about your project.
-If the project involves renovations or additions to an existing building, we'll carefully measure the existing conditions.
-A land survey is required and we can recommend a surveyor to map and draft the land property boundaries.
+If the project involves renovations or additions to an existing building, we'll conduct a thorough examination of the existing conditions.
+A comprehensive land survey is required, and we recommend that a surveyor map and draft the land property boundaries.
 Local zoning regulations related to setbacks, coverage, pervious surface calculations, work in regulated areas, and floor area ratio will then be reviewed.
-Property views, solar orientation, topography, and water's edge/wetlands, significant trees, and natural rock formations will also be taken into consideration during this process.
+This process will also consider property views, solar orientation, topography, water's edge/wetlands, significant trees, and natural rock formations.
+Our attention to detail in this phase is designed to provide you with a solid foundation for the rest of the project.

-We'll review your design program, schedule, and budget, and create deliverables to include preliminary 2D concept layout plans and 3D exterior drawings or elevations, and a site plan if applicable.
-We'll meet regularly with you during the Schematic Design phase to discuss ideas together: your feedback and participation are critical to the success of the project.
-Completed Schematic Design drawings can be used to obtain ballpark construction budget estimates and we'll introduce you to several of our trusted local Construction Managers.
+We understand that every project is unique, and we're committed to meeting your specific needs.
+We'll review your design program, schedule, and budget and create deliverables that include preliminary 2D concept layout plans, 3D exterior drawings or elevations, and a site plan, if applicable.
+We'll meet regularly during the Schematic Design phase to discuss ideas; your feedback and participation are critical to the project's success.
+Completed Schematic Design drawings can be used to obtain ballpark construction budget estimates, and we'll introduce you to several of our trusted local Construction Managers.

 4. Bidding

-We'll be available for questions or comments, while drawings are out to bid to subcontractors and also assist the Construction Manager or General Contractor with the building permit application.
+We will be available to answer questions or comments while the drawings are out to bid to subcontractors.
+We will also support the construction manager or general contractor with the building permit application.

 5. construction administration

-Communication is key for a successful building project.
-We are available throughout the construction phase and look forward to being actively involved.
+Our team is here for you.
+Communication is vital for a successful building project, and we are available throughout the construction phase.
+We look forward to being actively involved and supporting you every step of the way.